Instead, define a type-set using an interface for use as a constraint:

 Why?

-Because in Go, a named type is distinct from its underlying type, even if it uses the same representation.
+Because in Go, named types are distinct from their underlying types, even if they share the same representation.

 type myInt intfunc main() { var a myInt = 10 var b = 20 a = b // <-- compiler: cannot use b (variable of type int) as myInt value in assignment a = myInt(b) // <- ok (compatible for type casting) fmt.Println(a, b) // 20 20}